Helping Urgent Care Users Cope with Distress about Physical Complaints

 Methods of research

 Randomised controlled trial(RCT) of 6-10 sessions of cognitive behaviour therapy for health anxiety delivered by telephone or through video calling versus treatment as usual.
 Over a period of 12 months we will assess change in health anxiety, health care use, generalised anxiety, depression, somatic distress, work and social adjustment and quality of life for both groups.
-We will also carry out qualitative interviews with some service users and staff who are involved in the management and delivery of unscheduled/urgent care to determine what aspects facilitate and hinder the delivery of the intervention.REC name
+We will also carry out qualitative interviews with some service users and staff who are involved in the management and delivery of unscheduled/urgent care to determine what aspects facilitate and hinder the delivery of the intervention.Summary of results

 London - Riverside Research Ethics Committee